MingYuanKee/htx-onboardingsystem/README.md

 exit<br>
 docker compose up -d --build<br>

-When an employee account is created, I have chosen to 'employee issues (laptop, staff pass, welcome goody bag)'.
-This means in a positive scenario, there should be 1 employee record created and 3 tasks created, which are associated to that new employee acconunt which was created.
+When an employee account is created, I have chosen the 'employee issues (laptop, staff pass, welcome goody bag)'.
+This means in a positive scenario, there should be 1 employee record created and 3 tasks created, which are associated to that new employee account which was created.

-As the requirement includes 'manage failures during the integration process', there will be a negative test scenario where the onboarding process is unsuccessful and no employee account and no tasks are created.
+As the requirement includes 'manage failures during the integration process', there will be a negative test scenario where the onboarding process is unsuccessful and no employee account and no tasks are created (rollback).

 # Positive Test Scenario:
 Go to 'http://localhost:3000/'

-Input all the fields and click 'Craete New Account' at the bottom:
+Input all the fields and click 'Create New Account' at the bottom:
 ![image](https://github.com/user-attachments/assets/2f112870-9fd5-4a7b-9aa1-d7b9662ab123)

-If any of the fields are not created, it will pop a message:
+If any of the fields were not filled in, it will pop a message:
 ![image](https://github.com/user-attachments/assets/2c9fb70e-d4ed-4776-8c3d-37174e63e51d)

-You will see a success screen:
+You will see a 'success' screen:
 ![image](https://github.com/user-attachments/assets/07385d48-b1c5-466a-85b6-6c4594bd7cac)

-From the git cmd, input the below:<br>
+In continuation from where it was left off in the git cmd, input the below:<br>
 docker exec -it htx-onboardingsystem-onboarding-database-1 mongosh<br>
 use onboardingapp<br>
 db.employees.find().pretty();<br>